Pyxis Piano Quartet – The second decade!

 Jennifer Jie Jin, cello

-In 2008, Wilmington resident Gail O’Donnell originated Concerts on Kentmere with violinist Meredith Amado to present the inaugural performances of the Pyxis Piano Quartet, now celebrating its 10th season.
-In a wide-ranging career, she has been an arts administrator in a variety of disciplines and has produced events, concerts, programs, television and theatre independently and for organizations in Washington DC, New York City, Atlanta, Seattle, southeastern Pennsylvania and Wilmington.
-In Delaware, she worked for several prominent arts institutions and was a founding member of both Market Street Music and the Delaware Arts Alliance.
-A consultant and choral musician, Ms. O’Donnell also writes on theatre, music and visual art for Broad Street Review and has a monthly arts column in The News Journal.
-She is a 2016 Fellow of The Eugene O’Neill Theater Center’s National Critics Institute.
+Gail O’Donnell has worked with Pyxis since its founding in 2008 as ensemble-in-residence at the Delaware Art Museum.
+In a wide-ranging career, she has been an arts administrator in multiple disciplines and has produced events, concerts, programs, television and theatre independently and for organizations in Washington DC, New York City, Atlanta, Seattle, southeastern Pennsylvania and Wilmington (where she lives).
+In Delaware, Ms. O’Donnell worked for several prominent arts institutions and was a founding member of both Market Street Music and the Delaware Arts Alliance.
+An arts consultant and choral musician, she also writes about theatre, music and visual art for the Philadelphia online journal Broad Street Review and was a 2016 Fellow of The Eugene O’Neill Theater Center’s National Critics Institute.